Elementary matrix: Elementary row operations

 If E is an elementary matrix, as described below, to apply the elementary row operation to a matrix A, one multiplies A by the elementary matrix on the left, EA.
 The elementary matrix for any row operation is obtained by executing the operation on the identity matrix.
 This fact can be understood as an instance of the Yoneda lemma applied to the category of matrices.

 Row-switching transformations

-The first type of row operation on a matrix A switches all matrix elements on row i with their counterparts on row j.
+The first type of row operation on a matrix A switches all matrix elements on row i with their counterparts on a different row j.
 The corresponding elementary matrix is obtained by swapping row i and row j of the identity matrix.

 So T_{i,j} A is the matrix produced by exchanging row i and row j of A.

 Coefficient wise, the matrix T_{i,j} is defined by :